 It seems that Amazon has finally gotten the memo, and has recently instituted a more orderly way to get your hands on the disc-based PS5.
 Instead of sitting on the product page waiting for restocks to happen like some kind of neanderthal, you can just go to the PS5 landing page on Amazon and request an invitation to purchase one — like, right now.

 Once you’ve requested an invitation, you’ll receive a link as soon as a unit becomes available, allowing you to secure a purchase within 72 hours after which your console will go to the next lucky contestant.
 Invitations are limited to one per Amazon account, but you don’t need an Amazon Prime subscription in order to apply.
 While it isn’t totally clear how long you’ll have to wait after requesting an invitation to actually receive one, this process at least gives the impression of being a little more orderly, as prior restocks on Amazon were some of the most sporadic and unpredictable of all the major retailers.

-Thankfully, not all PS5 restocks at Best Buy require a Totaltech membership to access, and regardless of whether you’re a member or not, everyone gets funneled through the same queue.
+Thankfully, not all PS5 restock events at Best Buy require a Totaltech membership to access, nor are they all subject to Best Buy’s queue system.
+If a restock does happen to use the queue system, everyone gets funneled through the same queue, regardless of whether you’re a Totaltech member or not, and the process remains the same.
 Once you click the “Add to Cart” button, you’ll be placed in line with an estimated wait time.
 Theoretically, once the timer hits zero, you should be able to check out, but the entire process can be hit-or-miss in our experience.